Medically reviewed by C.H. Weaver M.D. Medical editor 6/2022

 Chemotherapy is any treatment involving the use of drugs to kill cancer cells.
 Cancer chemotherapy may consist of single drugs or combinations of drugs, and can be administered through a vein, injected into a body cavity, or delivered orally in the form of a pill.

-The goals of treatment with chemotherapy will depend largely on the type and stage of your cancer.
-If you’re currently undergoing or about to begin treatment with chemotherapy, you may want to understand the goals of your prescribed therapy.
+The goals of treatment with systemic treatment with chemotherapy, immunotherapy, and precision cancer medicines will depend largely on the type and stage of your cancer.
+If you’re currently undergoing or about to begin treatment you may want to understand the goals of your prescribed therapy.

-The three main goals of treatment with chemotherapy, as determined by cancer type and stage, are:
+The three main goals of treatment with systemic therapy, as determined by cancer type and stage, are:

 - To cure the cancer